MGXlab/Viral-Metagenomics-2021/_episodes/04-Mapping.md

 - "Mapping reads back to the cross-assembly we can know which scaffolds/species are present in the samples."
 ---

 To know if a given genomic sequence (a scaffold) obtained via cross-assembly was present in a sample we need to align its sequencing reads back to the cross-assembly.
 A read aligning to a scaffold indicates that it was used, along with other sequences, to reconstruct this longer fragment.
-Notice that scaffolds represent species, so a read aligning to a scaffold ultimately means that a given species is present in the sample.
+Notice that scaffolds represent genomes' species, so a read aligning to a scaffold ultimately means that a given species is present in the sample.

 After aligning and counting the reads we can get a table like this. **In which samples would you say that is present each of the scaffolds?**